olcf/olcf-user-docs/services_and_applications/nvflare/campaign_management.rst

 	:alt: A screenshot showing a snippet of the Campaign Edit screen, with a few Python dependencies listed.
 	:width: 50%

-When you are finished you can choose "Submit"
+When you are finished you can choose "Submit" to update your campaign requirements.

 Vulnerabilities
 ---------------